pgElephant/pgraft/docs/getting-started/index.md

-# Getting Started with pgraft (pgElephant Suite)
+# Getting Started with pgraft

 Welcome!
-This section will help you get up and running with **pgraft**, part of the unified [pgElephant](https://pgelephant.com) high-availability suite (see also: [RAM](https://pgelephant.com/ram), [RALE](https://pgelephant.com/rale), [FauxDB](https://pgelephant.com/fauxdb)).
+This section will help you get up and running with **pgraft**.

 ## What is pgraft?

 **pgraft** is a PostgreSQL extension that brings production-grade Raft consensus, automatic leader election, crash-safe log replication, and 100% split-brain prevention to distributed PostgreSQL clusters.
-All configuration and monitoring is unified with the rest of the pgElephant suite.

 ## Quick Navigation